-As of December 31, 2020, investment securities were comprised entirely of debt, mortgage-backed securities and collateralized mortgage obligations issued by the U.S. Government, its agencies and government-sponsored enterprises.
-As of December 31, 2021, investment securities continued to be comprised primarily of debt, mortgage-backed securities and collateralized mortgage obligations issued by the U.S. Government, its agencies and government-sponsored enterprises, with just under 2% of the investment securities comprised of collateralized loan obligations rated AA or better and obligations issued by local state and political subdivisions rated AA or better.
+As of December 31, 2022 and December 31, 2021, investment securities were comprised primarily of debt securities, mortgage-backed securities and collateralized mortgage obligations issued by the U.S. Government, its agencies and government-sponsored enterprises, with under 4% of the investment securities comprised of collateralized loan obligations rated AA or better and obligations issued by local state and political subdivisions rated AA or better.
 The Company amortizes premiums and accretes discounts using the interest method over the expected lives of the individual securities.
 Premiums on callable debt securities are amortized to their next call date.
 All investment securities transactions are recorded on a trade-date basis.

-All of the Company's investment securities were categorized as available-for-sale as of December 31, 2021 and 2020.
+As of December 31, 2022, the Company's investment securities were categorized as either available-for-sale (investment securities that may be sold before maturity at the discretion of management) or held-to-maturity (investment securities that management has the positive intent and ability to hold to maturity).
+As of December 31, 2021, all of the Company's investment securities were categorized as available-for-sale.
 Available-for-sale investment securities are reported at fair value, with unrealized gains and losses reported in accumulated other comprehensive income.
-Gains and losses realized on sales of investment securities are determined using the specific identification method.
+Gains and losses realized on sales of available-for-sale investment securities are determined using the specific identification method.
+Held-to-maturity investment securities are reported at amortized cost and may have a realized gain or loss if the investment security is retired or redeemed before the original maturity date.